Ali-HusseinData/Flight_Delay_Prediction/README.md

 - Integrate live flight and weather APIs to enable on-the-fly predictions.

 - Experiment with time-series models and deep learning (LSTM / Transformer) for sequential dependencies.
+---
+## Contact
+Open an issue or contact the repository owner for questions, dataset access, or collaboration.